Carl Gustav Fleischer: Exile

-During his exile in the United Kingdom, General Fleischer quickly built up a Norwegian infantry brigade based in Dumfries, Scotland from June 1940.
+During his exile in the United Kingdom, General Fleischer quickly built up a Norwegian infantry brigade based in Dumfries, Scotland, from June 1940.
 However, he soon got at odds with the Norwegian political leadership in exile due to his strong headed attitudes and unwillingness to compromise.
 He also became controversial in factions of the cabinet due to his support of British commando raids on the Norwegian coast, even stating his willingness to personally participate in the attacks on the German occupying forces in Norway.
 While stationed in the UK, he received a number of allied awards.
 Among these were the Polish Virtuti Militari for bravery, the French Croix de Guerre, and appointment by the British as a Knight Commander of the Order of the Bath.

 Most likely because of a personal antagonism due to this fact, General Fleischer was bypassed when the exile government of prime minister Johan Nygaardsvold in 1942 decided to recreate the post of commander-in-chief of the Norwegian Armed Forces.

 This post had existed temporarily during the 1940 campaign, but General Otto Ruge, who had been commander-in-chief during the campaign, stayed in Norway and surrendered with his troops.
-Instead of Fleischer, who was the obvious choice, the cabinet promoted Major Wilhelm von Tangen Hansteen, the young defence attaché in Helsinki, Finland directly to general and gave him the post.
+Instead of Fleischer, the cabinet promoted Major Wilhelm von Tangen Hansteen, the young defence attaché in Helsinki, Finland directly to general and gave him the post.
 In response to this act Fleischer delivered his resignation.

 The cabinet ordered General Fleischer to take up a new post as commander of Norwegian forces in Canada.
 Apart from the Royal Norwegian Air Force's training base Little Norway near Toronto, which was already headed by Ole Reistad, and a school for merchant marine gunners at Lunenburg near Halifax, Nova Scotia, there were no Norwegian forces in Canada.
 A plan to create a Norwegian Army in Canada of expatriate Norwegian Americans came to nothing.

 Before leaving for Canada Fleischer inspected the Norwegian garrison on the distant Norwegian island Jan Mayen in the Atlantic Ocean.
 The General concluded that the garrison was too small to defend anything more than the midsection of the island, leaving several landing beaches open to the Germans during the relatively calm summer months.
 Based on his observations Fleischer reported that the garrison should be reinforced during the summer, a small garrison being sufficient during winter.
 He also inspected the Norwegian forces based on Iceland.